-The draft fourteen findings and the college's responses are as follows.
+The draft thirteen findings and CCC's responses are as follows.

-1. How many persons are available to bid?
+1. How many persons are available to bid:

-This project is somewhat technical in nature, but not overly specialized.
-Considering the Portland Metro market and current work backlogs, it could be assumed that 5-10 firms would bid on this project.
-This delivery method appeals to construction firms who are qualified to build complex construction projects taking place on an active campus.
+This project is somewhat technical in nature, but not specialized.
+Considering the Portland Metro market, it could be assumed that 5 - 10 firms would bid on this project.
+This delivery method appeals to more construction firms who are qualified to complete this type of project construction.